Approximate value of Shell’s global contributions so far

 Across the world, our forecourts are helping to keep crucial services, such as ambulances, emergency vehicles and deliveries, on the roads.

 Shell is doing many things to keep our customers safe at our retail sites.
 These include carrying out enhanced cleaning operations and social distancing.

 We are working with business customers to meet demand for essential hand and surface cleaning products.
 At our manufacturing plants at Pernis in the Netherlands and Sarnia in Canada, for example, Shell continues to produce isopropyl alcohol (IPA) to meet increased demand.
 This chemical ingredient makes up about half the content of hand-sanitising liquids.

 We are supporting communities and efforts to halt the spread of the virus.

 Separately, Shell has donated $3 million to the COVID-19 Resilience Fund set up by Mercy Corps, a global humanitarian and development organisation working in more than 40 countries.

-And we have donated more than 1.3 million pieces of personal protective equipment such as face masks, face shields, gloves and goggles to hospitals, front-line workers and vulnerable communities in countries including Brazil, Canada, Italy, Philippines, and the USA.
+A donation of 1.3 million pieces of personal protective equipment such as face masks, face shields, gloves and goggles have gone to hospitals, front-line workers and vulnerable communities in countries including Brazil, Canada, Italy, Philippines, and the USA.

 We have increased production of some of the key ingredients that go into soaps and sanitisers.